 The Partnership participates in development drilling and recompletion activities as recommended by the operators of the properties in which the Partnership owns an interest.
-During 2014, the Partnership's had cash outlays for oil and gas property additions of less than \$100,000 as the Partnership did not participate in any new drilling projects during 2014, and participated in only one recompletion project during the year.
+During 2015, the Partnership's had cash outlays for oil and gas property additions of less than \$100,000 as the Partnership did not participate in any new drilling projects during 2015, and participated in only three recompletion projects during the year.

-With the pending abandonment of Matagorda Island 681/682 and significant declines in natural gas production, the Partnership did not make any distributions to the Investing Partners during 2014.
-The Partnership will continue to review available cash balances, cash requirements for plugging and abandonment activity, oil and gas prices realized by the Partnership for the sale of its production, especially in light of the sharp decline in commodity prices in recent months, and the level of drilling, recompletion and repair activity to determine whether there are sufficient funds to make a distribution to Investing Partners in 2015.
+With abandonment operations at Matagorda Island 681/682 and North Padre Island 969/976 during 2015 and significant declines in oil and gas prices during the year, the Partnership did not make any distributions to the Investing Partners during 2015.
+The Partnership will continue to review available cash balances, cash requirements for plugging and abandonment activity, oil and gas prices realized by the Partnership for the sale of its production, especially in light of the decline in commodity prices in recent months, and the level of drilling, recompletion and repair activity to determine whether there are sufficient funds to make a distribution to Investing Partners in 2016.